leedgbr/audience-api/README_applicant.md

   These constraints may be that the source system is inaccessible to the expected clients of the Audition API, or maybe that the source system cannot be modified yet there is a need for additional functionality around accessing Audition Posts.
+* The Audition source system contract states that it will respond with http status 200 for success.
+We don't expect it to return 201, or any other 2xx success statuses.
+* There is no specific requirement to expose details about system errors to clients.

 ## Notes

 * If time allows, create an openapi spec definition to describe the Audience API contract.
 This serves as useful documentation for integrating engineers and also allows for the possibility of generating a client library in various languages.
+* Exception handling has been refactored to reduce / remove the risk of exposing internal details of the system.
+This may or may not be controversial.
+Details of errors that the caller can remediate are still exposed.
+Happy to discuss.